terascope/teraslice/README.md

 Operations are nothing more than Javascript modules and writing your own is easy.
 Custom operations can be inserted in the operations flow as needed.

 # Status

 Teraslice is in early development.
-It is usable in a single node configuration but there are many rough edges.
-Clustering will be coming soon but is not yet usable.
+It can be usable in a single node configuration but there are many rough edges.
+A first pass at Clustering has been merged but is still extremely early.

 # Installation

 Teraslice is written in Node.js and has been tested on Linux and Mac OS X.

 ### Dependencies ###
 * Node.js 0.12 or above
 * At least one Elasticsearch cluster

 ### Installing with npm ###

 ```
 npm install terascope/teraslice
 ```
 # Configuration

 Teraslice requires a configuration file in order to run.
 The configuration file defines your service connections and system level configurations.

 This configuration example defines a single connection to Elasticsearch on localhost with 8 workers available to Teraslice.
 The *teraslice.ops_directory* setting tells Teraslice where it can find custom operation implementations.